telerik/winforms-docs/controls/gridview/columns/gridviewdatacolumn.md

 # GridViewDataColumn

-**GridViewDataColumn** inherits from [GridViewColumn]({%slug winforms/gridview/columns/column-types/gridviewcolumn%}) and is the base class for all column types.
+**GridViewDataColumn** inherits from [GridViewColumn]({%slug winforms/gridview/columns/column-types/gridviewcolumn%}) and is the base class for all column types. **GridViewDataColumn** is an abstract class and you can not use it in its pure form.
 Below is a list of the column types that **RadGridView** offers.
 All of them inherit from the **GridViewDataColumn** and enhance its capabilities:

 |Column's type|Data type|